This document presents a technical overview of the IRMA project.

 - IRMA app: (mobile) application that receives attributes, and can disclose them.
 Also called client as it acts as the client in the IRMA protocol.

-- Service provider: a party wanting to verify someone's attributes (in order to provide some service).
+- Verifier or service provider: a party wanting to verify someone's attributes (in order to provide some service).

-- Identity provider: a party wanting to issue attributes to someone.
+- Issuer or Identity provider: a party wanting to issue attributes to someone.

 - Issuer: uses an Idemix private key in order to issue credentials to a client, when instructed to by an identity provider